 - To run training courses in systematic review methodology and provide advice and mentoring for review teams in its geographical area.

-At present there are three CEE Centres, based in Australia, South Africa and the UK.
+At present there are four CEE Centres, based in Sweden, Australia, South Africa and the UK.
 The UK Centre for Evidence-Based Conservation (CEBC) acts as the Executive Office, Editorial Office and contact point for all CEE activities.
 Currently, Centres obtain their own funds to perform centre functions.
 Other CEE Centres will also be expected to be financially autonomous.
 Annual reports for 2012 for the Centres can be accessed via the quick links on the right.

 CEE Centres will be established by agreement between the CEE Board of Trustees and the Centre Executive.